The Catcher: Plot

 Sick of his baseball-obsessed father Frank's abuse, a boy beats him to death with a bat while practicing in 1981.
-Seventeen years later, catcher David J. Walker of The Devils is kicked out of a baseball game attended by scouts, and is blamed when The Devils lose.
-On the same day, David's girlfriend leaves, tired of him putting his love of baseball before her, and he is informed by Coach Foster that his contract is not being renewed.
+In 1998, catcher David J. Walker of the Devils is kicked out of a baseball game attended by scouts and is blamed when the Devils lose.
+That day, his girlfriend leaves, tired of him putting his love of baseball before her, and he is informed by Coach Foster that his contract will not be renewed.

 Elsewhere, in a stadium locker room, Tyrone Jackson of The Wombats, who had just scored a major contract, is bludgeoned by someone wearing a catcher's uniform.
-Tyrone's assailant proceeds to delete David's file from the Devils' computer system, which they infect with a virus.
-The catcher's next victim is Devils player, and assistant coach Terry's fiancé Billy.
-He is taped onto a table, and is sodomized with a baseball bat.
+Tyrone's assailant deletes David's file from the Devils' computer system, which they infect with a virus.
+The catcher's next victim is Devils player and assistant coach Terry's fiancé Billy.
+He is taped to a table and sodomized with a baseball bat.
 Out on the field, one of the commentators notices the catcher taking swings at non-existent balls, drilled by visions of Frank, who calls the catcher "Johnny".
-When the announcer goes to investigate, he is incapacitated, tied down to home plate, and killed when Johnny runs the bases, and kicks him in the head as he slides into home.
+When the announcer investigates, he is incapacitated, tied to home plate and killed when Johnny runs the bases, kicking him in the head as he slides into home.

 In her office, Terry notices that her computer has made a list (everyone killed by Johnny so far) and that it is typing out more names on its own.
 David drops by to deal with paperwork related to his dismissal, but since the computer system is down and the antivirus program will take a while to fix it, he and Terry go to a lunchroom being cleaned by the janitor, Carl.
-David's erratic behavior causes Terry to storm back to her office, where the computer still refuses to work.
-Carl barges in, and leads Terry and David to a large amount of blood he has found.
-David takes off, so Terry has Carl pursue him, but the custodian loses the ex-catcher, and returns to Terry.
+David's erratic behavior makes Terry storm back to her office, where the computer still refuses to work.
+Carl barges in and leads Terry and David to a large amount of blood he has found.
+David takes off, so Terry has Carl pursue him, but the custodian loses the ex-catcher and returns to Terry.